 Psychopaths lack remorse and guilt.
 Consequently, it is easy for them to manipulate or inflict pain on their victims.
 They will simply get away with the crime they commit.

-The lack of empathy makes the psychopaths unaware of their victims’ emotional or physical turmoil.
-They never hold the responsibility of their acts.
+The lack of empathy makes the psychopaths unaware of their victim’s emotional or physical turmoil.
+They never hold responsibility for their acts.

 3. Lifestyle Trait